 Applying the Hölder condition~\eqref{eq:holder-condition} to $\abs[0]{\Phi(0) - \Phi(x - x^*)}$ and using $\Phi(0) \geq \Phi(x - x^*)$, which follows from the positive-definiteness of $K(x, y) = \Phi(x - y)$, yields the estimate

 for a certain positive constant $C$ which depends only on $\Phi$.
 Using this bound in~\eqref{eq:P-decreasing-function} concludes the proof. \end{proof}

 Our third auxiliary result is an expression for the modified log-likelihood function.
-Although this expression has appeared in the literature~\citep[e.g.,][Section~4.2.2]{XuStein2017}, we have not encountered its proof and therefore provide one based entirely on linear algebra and block matrix inversion and determinant identities.
+Although this expression has appeared in the literature~\citep[e.g.,][Section~4.2.2]{XuStein2017}, we have not encountered its proof and therefore provide one based entirely on linear algebra, block matrix inversion, and determinantal identities.
 The expressions for the individual terms of the modified log-likelihood function are relatively well known.
 For the data-fit term, see \citet[Theorem~6]{SchabackWerner2006} or \citet[Bemerkung 3.1.4]{Muller2008}.
 We also point the reader to Section~3 in \citet{Scheuerer2011}.
-The expressions for the model complexity term appears in literature on determinantal point processes~\citep[e.g.,][Section~2.4]{BardenetHardy2020}.
+The expression for the model complexity term appear in literature on determinantal point processes~\citep[e.g.,][Section~2.4]{BardenetHardy2020}.
 For the purposes of this proposition and the proof of \Cref{eq:mle-finite} we use the notation

 for $k \leq n$.